adias01/cs50p-final/README.md

         <li>Age groups are calculated based on the birth year.</li>
         <li>The number of newcomers coming from municipalities of interest is categorized.</li>
     </ul>
-<li><b>Output:</b> Results are displayed in the terminal with tables and formatted headings.
-The data's corresponding month is displayed in ASCII art at the top.</li>
+<li><b>Output:</b> Results are displayed in the terminal as a table with keys as heading.
+The data's corresponding month is displayed in the first column.</li>

 ![Visual presentation of project output](assets/images/project_output.png)